HacKanCuBa/blake2signer/docs/docs/details.md

 * `serializer`: Serializer class to use (defaults to a JSON serializer).
 * `compressor`: Compressor class to use (defaults to a Zlib compressor).
 * `compression_flag`: (New in v2.0.0) Character to mark the payload as compressed.
 It must not belong to the encoder alphabet and be ASCII (defaults to `.`).
-* `compression_ratio`: (New in v2.0.0) Desired minimal compression ratio, between 0 and below 100 (defaults to 5).
+* `compression_ratio`: (New in v2.0.0) The desired minimal compression ratio, between 0 and below 100 (defaults to 5).
 It is used to calculate when to consider a payload sufficiently compressed to detect detrimental compression.
 By default, if compression achieves less than 5% of size reduction, it is considered detrimental.

 ## About salt and personalisation

-On all signers a secure pseudorandom salt of the maximum allowed size for the hasher is generated for each signature internally and can't be manually set (salted signatures helps to prevent breakage of a low-entropy key), meaning that every produced signature is non-deterministic so even if the payload doesn't change each signature will be different and unique.
+On all signers, a secure pseudorandom salt of the maximum allowed size for the hasher is generated for each signature internally and can't be manually set (salted signatures help to prevent breakage of a low-entropy key), meaning that every produced signature is non-deterministic, so even if the payload doesn't change, each signature will be different and unique.
 This, however, has a [performance cost](performance.md#randomness-is-expensive): non-deterministic signatures are a bit more expensive than deterministic ones.

 ??? example "Checking non-deterministic signatures"
     === "Source"